chen0918/hp-elitedesk-800-g3-catalina-hackintosh/README.md

+This repo is forked from [ngocnb/hp-elitedesk-800-g3-catalina-hackintosh](https://github.com/ngocnb/hp-elitedesk-800-g3-catalina-hackintosh).

 ## Description

-This is the EFI for installing catalina 10.5.7 on HP Elitedesk 800 G3 using Clover with RTC fixed.
+This is the EFI for installing Mojave 10.14.3 on HP Elitedesk 800 G3 using Clover with RTC fixed.

 ## Specs

-- CPU: i5 7500
+- CPU: i5 7400
-- Ram: 1 x Kingston DDR4 16GB Bus 2666 KVR26S19S8/16
+- Ram: 1 x Kingston DDR4 8GB Bus 2400
-- SSD: Western Digital Blue SN550 PCIe Gen3 x4 NVMe M.2 500GB WDS500G2B0C

 ## Problems